+As an alternative to the clustering into OTUs, we also tested the results obtained by clustering the sequences into Amplicon Sequence Variants (ASVs).
+To do so, DADA2 within QIIME 2 was used for the last steps of sequence data treatment to denoise the reads and cluster them into ASVs (https://john-quensen.com/tutorials/processing-16s-sequences-with-qiime2-and-dada2/).
+We found a positive correlation between taxonomic dissimilarities based on OTUs and ASVs.
+However, the use of ASVs resulted in higher values of taxonomic dissimilarities among the plots, because the computation of Bray–Curtis dissimilarity assumes that all the sequences are equally dissimilar despite the number of differences in nucleotides.
+OTU clustering, on the other hand, better takes into account the differences in nucleotides by clustering together similar sequences, and taxonomic dissimilarity was hence computed based on the OTU table in this study.

 Quantitative PCR assays

-Nine different functional groups involved in soil N cycling were targeted (Fig. ).
+Nine different functional groups involved in soil N cycling were targeted (Fig. S3).
 For all the 195 samples, the abundances of free N2-fixers, ammonia oxidizing bacteria (AOB), two groups of nitrite oxidizing bacteria (Nitrobacter and Nitrospira), nitrate-reducers, two groups of nitrite-reducers, and two groups of N2O-reducers were quantified by quantitative PCR targeting sequences of the following genes (Ma et al., 2016): nifH (coding for the nitrogenase); bacterial amoA (coding for the bacterial ammonia monooxygenase); nxrA (coding for nitrite oxido-reductase specific of the bacterial genus Nitrobacter); 16S specific of the bacterial genus Nitrospira; narG (coding nitrate reductase); nirK and nirS (both coding for a nitrite reductase); and nosZ1 and nosZ2 (coding for N2O reductase).
 The abundances of Nitrobacter and nosZ2-N2O reducers were quantified on a lightcycler 480 (Roche Dignostic, Meylan, France) using 20 ul reaction volume with 40 ng, and 25 ul with 20 ng of DNA templates, and 0.5 uM and 1 uM of each primer, respectively.
 The abundances of the seven other groups were quantified on an iCycler iQ5 thermocycler (Bio-Rad, USA), using 20 ml reaction volume with 2 μl of DNA templates, and 1.6 ml (0.8 mM) of each primer and 10 ml SYBR Premix ExTaq™Ⅱ(Takara, Japan).
 Plasmids carrying sequences of the targeted genes were constructed by cloning the targeted gene fragments into plasmid pGEM-T Easy Vector (Promega, Madison, USA).
-Details qPCR methodologies and standards used are presented in Table S1.
+Details for the qPCR methodologies and standards used are presented in Table S1.
 Ten-fold serial dilutions of the linearized plasmid DNA were used to establish a standard curve for each gene, and the data were then transformed into gene copy numbers per gram of dry soil.
 Inhibition tests were performed on 64 samples (randomly chosen) for the nifH gene by diluting 5 and 10 times DNA extracts before qPCR, and this showed no inhibition.

+The largest variations in abundances were observed for the free N2 fixers (nifH) and the nosZ1-N2O reducers, with abundances ranging from 3.9×104 to 1.3×1010 and from 1.4×105 to 4.2×109 gene copies g-1 soil, respectively (Fig. S4).
+In comparison, Nitrospira abundance varied over three orders of magnitude.
+The less abundant groups were AOB and the nitrite-oxidizing Nitrobacter, with median abundances being 3.5 105 and 1.2 104 gene copies g-1 soil, respectively.

-data
+Deriving environmental data